Find out how your doctor decides which treatment you need and the types of treatment you might have.

 - the cancer has spread to the lymph nodes

 Imiquimod cream (Aldara) uses the immune system to attack cancers.
 Imiquimod makes cells produce more chemicals such as interferon and these destroy the skin cancer cells.
-It is used to treat BCC in the top layer of skin and actinic keratosis.
-Actinic keratosis can develop into a SCC over time and so it is usually treated.

 - actinic keratosis